CAST-Extend/com.castsoftware.uc.gap/README.md

 * An installation of any compatible release of CAST AIP (see table above)
 * MS .Net Framework v.4.5.2
-* CAST AED Installation (optional) : for calling the Rest API (Required only for Rules Description and AED Cache refresh)
+* CAST AED Installation (optional) : for calling the Rest API (Required only for Rules Description)

 ## 6.2 Installation Instructions
 The extension is ready after installing it with CAST Extension Downloader.
 You will find the tool's executables in the extensions folder (Normally set at: C:\ProgramData\CAST\CAST\Extensions\com.castsoftware.uc.gap, see CAST AIP Documentation).